 The categories can be displayed in the sidebar with the use of the categories widget.
 You only need to go to the ‘Appearance’ and then to the ‘Widgets’ and drag-and-drop the categories widget to a sidebar.
 This action will list all your categories in the sidebar with the exceptions of the categories that do not have any posts filed under them.

-Following the above mentioned steps leads to creation of high quality categories for your website needed for the readers to easily locate what they are looking for.
-This attracts readers and visitors to your site due to well organized contents in your website.
+Following the above-mentioned steps leads to the creation of high-quality categories for your website needed for the readers to easily locate what they are looking for.
+This attracts readers and visitors to your site due to the well-organized content on your website.